Correct as of 22 July

-As of 23 March 2020, the Government instructed all non-essential businesses and premises to close, until at least 7 May, to help reduce the spread of coronavirus.
+On 23 March 2020, the Government instructed all non-essential business and premises to close to help reduce the spread of coronavirus.
+There were few exceptions to these closures such as food shops, pharmacies and banks.

-As well as the general instruction to stay at home for all but selected, essential reasons, gatherings of more than two people (unless you're from the same household) are also currently banned.
+Government guidance states that gatherings of more than two people (unless you're from the same household) are currently banned.
 Therefore events scheduled to take place in that period have no choice but to cancel or postpone.
-Other events taking place from mid-May onwards may also choose to cancel or reschedule.

 Our events listings are powered by The List, a third-party events portal, who are working hard to get all events updated as quickly as possible.
 However, if you were planning to attend a specific event we advise you to contact the event organiser/venue directly for the most up-to-date information.